-Thus, we finally answer RQ3: many SWAA configurations all reach excellent performance-efficiency trade-off, but there is no single metric to quantify such trade-off to decide the globally optimal one.
+Thus, we conclude that many SWAA configurations reach excellent performance efficiency trade offs, but there is no single metric to quantify such trade offs to decide the globally optimal one.
 We therefore summarize \textbf{recommended SWA adaptation recipes} tailored to various deployment scenarios in Table~\ref{tab:rec}.
-And we must note that specific parameters should be flexibly set to meet application-specific requirements, without the need to follow our experimental parameters (e.g., a 2k window, $k=10$).
-For example, you can increase the window size to 4k or $k$ to 128 for higher accuracy and acceptable additional overhead.
+We must note that specific parameters should be flexibly set to meet application specific requirements, without the need to follow our experimental parameters (e.g., a 2k window, $k=10$).
+For example, users can increase the window size to 4k or $k$ to 128 for higher accuracy and acceptable additional overhead.